tucats/ego/docs/LANGUAGE.md

 ## profile <a name="profile"></a>

 The `profile` package help manage persistent profile settings.
-These are the same settings that can be accessed from the command line using the `ego profile` command.
+These are the same settings that can be accessed from the command line using the `ego configile` command.
 They apply to settings found in the current active profile.

 Profile settings all have a name, which is a string value to identify the key.
 The prefix